osjupiter/JadowMD/readme.md

 ### PlantUML support

-write a code block with the language identifier `puml` language.
+Write a code block with the language identifier `puml`.

 ```puml
 @startuml